clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 Install Clear Linux OS on bare metal
 ####################################

-This instruction set will guide you through the installation of |CLOSIA|
+These instructions guide you through the installation of |CLOSIA|
 on bare metal using a bootable USB drive.

 .. include:: ../compatibility-check.rst